DataFire/Integrations/integrations/generated/amazonaws_codedeploy/README.md

 ### InvalidTimeRangeException
 * InvalidTimeRangeException `object`: The specified time range was specified in an invalid format.

+### InvalidTrafficRoutingConfigurationException
+* InvalidTrafficRoutingConfigurationException `object`:  The configuration that specifies how traffic is routed during a deployment is invalid.

 ### InvalidTriggerConfigException
 * InvalidTriggerConfigException `object`: The trigger was specified in an invalid format.

+### InvalidUpdateOutdatedInstancesOnlyValueException
+* InvalidUpdateOutdatedInstancesOnlyValueException `object`: The UpdateOutdatedInstancesOnly value is invalid.
+For AWS Lambda deployments, <code>false</code> is expected.
+For EC2/On-premises deployments, <code>true</code> or <code>false</code> is expected.

 ### Key
 * Key `string`